7flash/meteor-truffle/README.md

 ```

 ## Developing Contracts
-Go to directory `./imports/lib/smart-contracts`: and develop just like any other Truffle project.
+Simply go to directory `./imports/lib/smart-contracts` and develop your contracts just like in any other Truffle project.

 Or even simpler; Import/Export this folder via a git submodule.